Center for Accessible Technology

 DCCG became the Center for Accessible Technology in 1995.
 Lisa Wahl served as executive director from 1990 to 2000.
 During that time the Center greatly expanded services to schools, providing teacher training and consultant services for individual students.
 A certificate program with San Francisco State University provided indepth training for over 40 teachers from around the Bay and was replicated at the Computer Access Center in Los Angeles.
 The Center worked with a local company, InfoUse, to develop PlaneMath, web-based math curriculum that modeled accessibility and inspired youth with disabilities to think about careers in aviation, which was funded by NASA.
 They also partnered on the development of MathPad, software that was distributed by IntelliTools.
 The center received recognition from the California Speech Language and Hearing Association, and was named a Digital Pioneer in 1997 by KQED and San Francisco Sidewalk.

-During the 1980s and 1990s, DCCG was unique in recognizing that successful implementation of assistive technology could not focus just on the person with a disability but needed to include most everyone else in their life.
-For an augmentative communication device to provide speech, the parents, teachers, bus driver, siblings, and playmates of the user needed to be aware of it and to support the use of the device.
-A concurrent message was that people with disabilities had something to say and something to contribute to our society and that assistive technology was the tool that would make this possible.
+During the 1980s and 1990s, DCCG was unique due to the idea that successful implementation of assistive technology could not solely focus on the person with a disability but needed to include most everyone else in their life.
+For an augmentative communication device to provide speech, the parents, teachers, bus driver, siblings, and playmates of the user needed to be aware of it and to facilitate use of the device.
+The resulting message was that people with disabilities had something to say and something to contribute to our society, and that usage of assistive technology was what would make this possible.

 The Center continues to provide assistive technology services including a large resource center in Berkeley, California.
 Dmitri Belser was the executive director from 2001-2021.
 During that time, the center continued to be active in the Ed Roberts Campus, a project dedicated to co-housing eight or more disability organizations in a facility constructed at the Ashby BART station.